 - The worker’s death occurred within the course or arising out of their employment.

-This process sounds simple, yet it can be difficult to navigate if an individual has no previous experience with workers’ compensation claims.
-Many survivors benefit from working with an experienced workers’ compensation attorney to minimize stress and get through this process as quickly as possible.
+This process sounds simple, yet it can be difficult to navigate if you have no previous experience with workers’ compensation claims.
+Many survivors benefit from working with a workers’ comp attorney to minimize stress and get through this process as quickly as possible.

 Recovering Funeral and Medical Expenses